Student Voting Guide | New Mexico

 This student voting guide explains the laws for the state of New Mexico.
 If you wish to vote from your school address, check the student voting guide for the state where you attend school.
 If you want to cast an absentee ballot in your home state, check the student voting guide for that state.

 The Brennan Center is committed to giving students as much information as possible to help you exercise your constitutional right to vote.
 More than ever in recent history, changes to voting laws are being implemented in ways that can affect your ability to make your vote count.
-In addition to the content you will find in this Student Voting Guide, a report that we issued last year documents a number of these changes and we continue to track passed and pending voting law changes here.
+In addition to the content you will find in this Student Voting Guide, we continue to track passed and pending voting law changes.
 While we are working to give you up-to-date information, we urge you to be proactive!
-In order to ensure you have all the information you need before casting your vote, you should also check with your state and local (pdf - see page 21 for a listing of clerks) election officials for information about additional requirements or regulations.
+In order to ensure you have all the information you need before casting your vote, you should also check with your state and local election officials for information about additional requirements or regulations.

 Voter registration closes 28 days prior to Election Day.
-For the General Election this year, the deadline is October 9, 2012.
+For the General Election this year, the deadline is October 7, 2014.
 If you mail in your registration form it must be postmarked no later than 28 days before the election.
-Hand delivered voter registrations, delivered directly to your local county clerk (pdf - see page 21 for a listing of clerks), will be accepted until 5 p.m. the Friday after the close of registration (this year, October 12th).
+Hand delivered voter registrations, delivered directly to your local county clerk, will be accepted until 5 p.m. the Friday after the close of registration (this year, October 10th).

 The New Mexico registration form is available at any county clerk’s office, the Office of the Secretary of State, or many state agencies, like the motor vehicles office.
 You may request the form by mail, telephone, or in person, however it is not available online.
 You may use the National Voter Registration Form, which is available online.

 You can register to vote if you will be 18 by the next election.
 If you have been convicted of a felony, it may impact your ability to vote.
-If you think you might be affected, you should contact your county clerk’s office (pdf - see page 21 for a listing of clerks).
+If you think you might be affected, you should contact your local clerk’s office.

 In New Mexico your voting residency is determined by your fixed address where you intend to return when you are absent.
 New Mexico law recognizes that you might live in more than one place; however, you can only establish voting residency at one address.